icinganalysis/icinganalysis.github.io/content/basics/tools.md

 Flight tests may be conducted using artificial ice shapes.

 ![NACA 1947 conference Neel Figure 1.
 C-46 test airplane showing the manner in which the test airfoils were mounted (protruding from the upper fuselage).](/images/naca-tn-1472/NACA_1947_conference_Neel_figure1.png)
-_ A research test flight from "NACA Conference on Aircraft Ice Prevention - A Compilation of the Paper Presented by NACA Staff Members on 26-27 Jun 1947" [apps.dtic.mil](https://apps.dtic.mil/sti/citations/ADA800876)_
+_ A research test flight from "NACA Conference on Aircraft Ice Prevention - A Compilation of the Paper Presented by NACA Staff Members on 26-27 June 1947" [apps.dtic.mil](https://apps.dtic.mil/sti/citations/ADA800876)_

+Flight test is one way of determining the effects of ice on the performance of the aircraft.

+![Figure_14 of NACA-TN-1598.
+Airspeed loss caused by ice accumulation on various components of airplane.
+Total airspeed loss, 41 miles per hour, from 204 to 163 miles per hour.](images/naca-tn-1598/Figure_14_naca_tn_1598.png)
+_from "Effects of Ice Formations on Airplane Performance in Level Cruising Flight.
+NACA-TN-1598, 1948. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068605)_

 As a final proof that everything works as intended, flight tests in natural icing conditions are conducted.

 Glaze Ice formed in flight on an airplane:
 ![Figure 13.
 Formation of ice on horizontal stabilizer.